 The information we collect about you varies depending on the reason for the interaction but may include:

-- Contact details and personal identifiers such as name, address, date of birth and National Insurance number
+- Personal information and contact details such as name, date of birth, National Insurance Number and address

 - Details of when you contact us and when we contact you

 We may supplement the data we collect about you with information we obtain from third parties.
 Before we use this information, we ensure that the third party is permitted to share such information with us.

 How will we use the information we collect?